A while ago I went on a retreat which looked at what we wanted from life as we aged. Interesting stuff.

 One of the exercises asked us to list the things we wanted to achieve in the next five years.
 That was easy for me, because I had thought about it a lot, so I quickly wrote my list.
 We then had to narrow it down to ten things, then five.
 That was harder.
 Much harder.
 In the end I cheated, by putting two things in the one item, so writing book X and writing book Y became ‘writing books’.
 (Quite clever, I thought.)
 And being younger than some, I was comfortable with a full list of things I wanted to do, in my work and in my life generally.

 But then we were asked what else we had to drop in order to achieve our list of five (in my case eight and a half) top priorities.
 That was really hard.
-Because I realised that whilst I could actually do all the things on my list, I also realised that in order to get there, I would have to let some other things go – things that weren’t on the list, but that were lurking round the edges of my life, holding me back, keeping me in the shadows of my own life.
+Because I realised that whilst I could actually do all the things on my list, I also realised that in order to get there, I would have to let some other things go – things that weren’t on the list, but that were lurking round the edges of my life, holding me back, taking up time, keeping me in the shadows of my own life.

 Bugger and damn.